Brad Pitt: Acting credits and accolades

+Philanthropy and activism

 Pitt visited the University of Missouri campus in October 2004 to encourage students to vote in the 2004 U.S. presidential election, in which he supported John Kerry.
 Later in October, he publicly supported the principle of public funding for embryonic stem-cell research.
 "We have to make sure that we open up these avenues so that our best and our brightest can go find these cures that they believe they will find", he said.
 In support of this he endorsed Proposition 71, a California ballot initiative intended to provide state government funding for stem-cell research.

 Pitt supports One Campaign, an organization aimed at combating AIDS and poverty in the developing world.
 He narrated the 2005 PBS public television series Rx for Survival: A Global Health Challenge, which discusses current global health issues.
 The following year Pitt and Jolie flew to Haiti, where they visited a school supported by Yéle Haïti, a charity founded by Haitian-born hip hop musician Wyclef Jean.
 In May 2007, Pitt and Jolie donated $1 million to three organizations in Chad and Sudan dedicated to those affected by the crisis in the Darfur region.
 Along with Clooney, Damon, Don Cheadle, David Pressman, and Jerry Weintraub, Pitt is one of the founders of Not On Our Watch, an organization that focuses global attention on stopping "mass atrocities".

 Pitt has a sustained interest in architecture, even taking time away from film to study computer-aided design at the Los Angeles offices of renowned architect Frank Gehry.
 He narrated e2 design, a PBS television series focused on worldwide efforts to build environmentally friendly structures through sustainable architecture and design.
 In 2000, he co-authored an architectural book on the Blacker House with the architects Thomas A. Heinz and Randell Makinson.
 In 2006, he founded the Make It Right Foundation, organizing housing professionals in New Orleans to finance and construct 150 sustainable, affordable new houses in New Orleans's Ninth Ward following the devastation caused by Hurricane Katrina.